CALVARY BAPTIST CHURCH

 URBAN HOMEWORKS WORK DAYS

 Bring your tools!
 Bring your friends!
 Bring your heart!
-CPC Deacons organize an Urban Homeworks workday on the first Saturday of each month.
+CPC Deacons organize workdays on Saturdays throughout the year.
 You’ll work alongside fellow CPCers to help construct or repair homes for low-income families in the Twin Cities.
-Adult and teen (16 or older) volunteers are welcome!
-Sign up in the Great Room on the last weekend of each month.
-Two shifts are available from 9:00AM-12:00PM or 12:00-3:00PM.
+Adult and teen (16 or older) volunteers are welcome between 8:30AM-3:00PM.
+Contact: Cooper and Annalise Butler at: email@example.com or 612.599.1867.